Some of our favourite Cornish food producers

 However, over the last few years, some more surprising food producers have sprung up; either making the most of our gentle climate to grow unexpected ingredients, or simply using their imaginations to create fabulous foodstuffs.

 We always make sure we’ve a great selection of Cornish products in our shop.
-We sell some of these scrummy items, and for others, you may need to pop into St Ives or Penzance.
+We sell some of these scrummy items, and for others, you may need to pop into St Ives or explore further afield.
 We’ve included links to their websites so you can easily track down these treats.
 Of course, there are many, many more irresistible local products – but we had to stop eventually…

 Yeghes da!* Cornish tipples